(MLA, APA, etc)

 - Builds citations for both print and electronic resources in MLA, APA and Chicago research styles.

-- This gives updates to MLA Handbook for Writers of Research Papers which became effective with the publication of the 7th edition in January 2009.
+- MLA Handbook for Writers of Research Papers, 7th ed.
+2009.

 APA Style -American Psychological Association

 - On this site, you will find tutorials, FAQs, and other resources to help you improve your writing, master APA Style, and learn the conventions of scholarly publishing.

 - Shows examples of references for each of the databases available through the LRC.
 The examples may need to be modified somewhat to meet your instructors specifications, but it's a good starting point.

 - Gives examples of APA citations for print book and reference resources.

 - This guide introduces the Turabian format and provides examples of citation styles you might use

 in research papers.

 Guide to Grammar and Writing